Bicycle Response Team

 For more information about the Honor Guard, or to request their services, contact EMS Deputy Chief Doug Higgins at email@example.com.

-The Lee County EMS Strike Team is a group of paramedics, emergency medical technicians and supervisors who are trained and equipped to respond and operate in austere environments following a disaster.
-The team can be deployed as part of a regional strike team of assets, or as part of a larger statewide request for resources.
-Each team member is issued additional uniforms and equipment and is required to have their own personal items packed for a seven- to 10-day deployment.
-The team also has medical equipment and supporting gear packed and ready to deploy.
+The Lee County EMS Strike Team is a group of paramedics, emergency medical technicians and supervisors trained and equipped to respond and operate in austere environments following a disaster.
+The team can be deployed as part of a regional strike team or a larger statewide request for resources.
+Each team member is issued additional uniforms and equipment and have their personal items packed for a seven- to 10-day deployment.
+The team also has medical equipment and supporting gear ready to deploy.

-For more information about Strike Team, contact EMS Deputy Chief Doug Higgins at email@example.com.
+For more information about the Lee County EMS Strike Team, contact EMS Deputy Chief Doug Higgins at firstname.lastname@example.org.